 A shift towards more surveys (presumably to establish baseline awareness, perhaps including on individual issues);

-A shift towards more seminars and workshops.
+A shift towards active participation at seminars and workshops.

 8.4.
 Content of awareness-raising activities

 Regarding the content of awareness-raising strategies, a couple of DPAs mentioned that their focus was on more specific content, including examples, rather than generic content.
 Indeed, it appears that the content included in awareness-raising strategies (and not just the method deployed) will have an impact on the attention received by SMEs.
 For example, SME associations reported that SMEs were much more likely to take note of DPA activity around cases and fines, a feature which the DPAs do appear to understand given that fines were identified as having already raised GDPR awareness.